Sayt123/CSGO-Surf-Load-Screens/README.md

 Throw this in your fastdl, in bzip2 format in the same directory it will be sent to for clients above.
 You can use the included **bzip.bat** or **bzip.sh** file included if you have 7zip installed.
 You **need** a plugin to add the radar images to the client download table, or bake that feature into your timer, whatnot.
 **downloads_simple.ini** contains all file names and paths for the files, copy and paste it into your **downloads_simple.ini** so that players download all of them when they join your server.

+You must use **sv_disable_radar 1** in your server config to prevent the images showing up while players are in spectate.

+## How to contribute:

+I am mostly looking for help shoring up maps I've missed, as well as ensuring all map suffix variations are accounted for.
+Images must be 1024x1024 in DXT1 .dds format.

 -------------